Achraf-saadali/Food-Inspection/README.md

 | YOLOv10     |         ~54–58% | Very fast     | NMS-free inference                          | Younger ecosystem                    |
 | YOLO11      |         ~55–59% | Fast          | Refined backbone, good overall balance      | Less long-term production experience |

-### Selected model: YOLOv9c
+### Model choice: YOLOv9c

-YOLOv9c was selected because it provides a good balance between:
+YOLOv9c was selected on the basis of four factors:

 1. Detection accuracy
 2. Training cost
 3. GPU memory requirements
-4. Detection of medium and relatively small objects
+4. Ability to detect medium and relatively small objects, with near-real-time inference
-5. Near-real-time inference capability

-The **PGI (Programmable Gradient Information)** and **GELAN** architecture are particularly relevant when information needs to be preserved through deeper layers, which can help with small or partially occluded objects.
+The **PGI (Programmable Gradient Information)** and **GELAN** architecture are particularly relevant when information must be preserved through deeper layers, which is beneficial for small or partially occluded objects.

-The compact **`c`** variant was preferred over the larger `e` variant because it reduces training time and GPU memory requirements while remaining appropriate for a dataset of approximately 8,000 images and 63 classes.
+The compact **`c`** variant was chosen over the larger `e` variant because it reduces training time and GPU memory requirements while remaining appropriate for a dataset of approximately 8,000 images and 63 classes.

 ---